ss0832/MultiOptPy/docs/source/index.rst

 Bias Potentials and Forces
 -------------------------

-BiasPotPy supports a variety of bias potentials and forces.
+MultiOptPy supports a variety of bias potentials and forces.

 Artificial Force-Induced Reaction (AFIR)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~